Code-Institute-Submissions/ochukoerewive-msproject_JuneResub/README.md

 * [GOOGLE FONTS](http://fonts.googleapis.com/css?family=Open+Sans:300,400,600,700,800)

+### Testing
+* The site is easy to view and accessable without any guide
+* All button leads back to the home page
+* All images and logo lead back to the home page upan clicking
+* Tested in chrome and windows browsers both mobile, Ipad and desktop formats which some of the images are in the images folder

 ### Attributions
 To myself and also the the videos from code institude led to my achieving the success of this Project